clarud/SentinelAI/README.md

 SentinelAI is a comprehensive, multi-service fraud detection platform that uses advanced AI agents, RAG, and automation to identify and mitigate email-based security threats in real-time.

+**Deployed Webpage**
+Our product is live on this URL: https://sentinel-ai-seven.vercel.app/.
+Do note that only authorized users are granted permission to login due OAuth restrictions in development.

 ## 🌟 Key Features

 - **🤖 Agentic Workflow**: Intelligent multi-agent system with dynamic routing based on confidence levels